 - 300ml vegetable stock

 - 100g fresh breadcrumbs

-- 150g of chopped nuts of your choice
+- 150g chopped nuts of your choice

-- 100g 30% reduced fat cheese, grated
+- 100g of 30% reduced fat cheese, grated – vegan alternatives: vegan cheese,

 - Handful flat leaf parsley, finely chopped

 Line a loaf tin with greaseproof paper and preheat the oven to 180˚.

 Cook the chopped onion and celery in a frying pan with the butter and oil.
 After five minutes, add in the garlic and mushrooms.
 Cook for ten more minutes.